On Poisson structures on R4: Regular Poisson structures on

-An important class of 4-dimensional Poisson tensors on $\mathbb{R}^{4}$ are those whose symplectic foliation is a regular foliation in the sense of Frobenious.
-We have two cases: one is the symplectic case, when the rank of the Poisson tensor is 4, and the other one, when each symplectic leaf has dimension 2.
-Here, we will consider Poisson tensors defined in open dense sets of $\mathbb{R}^{4}$.
+A Poisson tensor is called \emph{regular} if it has a constant rank.
+It means that its characterictic foliation is a regular foliation in the sense of Frobenius.
+For regular Poisson tensors on $\mathbb{R}^{4}$ we have two cases: one, when the rank of the Poisson tensor is 4 and the foliation consists of only one leaf, and the other one, when each symplectic leaf is two-dimensional.